kaaproject/kaa-rfcs/0021/README.md

         {
             "name":"tenantId",
             "type":"string",
-            "doc":"Identifier of the tenant which metadata were updated" },
+            "doc":"Identifier of the tenant whose metadata was updated" },
         {
             "name":"originatorReplicaId",